What is Surfer SEO?

 Objectively, the best part about Surfer is how it evolves and grows according to the needs of the market, but also the demands and desires of its loyal users.

 This isn’t a static product on its way to becoming obsolete.
 In fact, it’s quite the contrary!
-In the past year we’ve launched amazing updates, integrations and improvements such as Surfer x Semrush for acquiring backlinks, Grow Flow to automate your SEO processes, and more is on the way!
+We’ve launched amazing updates, integrations and improvements such as Surfer AI, Surfy, and more is on the way!

 Surfer SEO FAQs:

 What is a good score on Surfer SEO?

 We encourage Surfer users to go for the green.
 67+ should do the trick!

 Keyword Surfer is a free Chrome extension which allows you to do keyword research while you navigate within your Chrome browser.